 Reduce, reuse, recycle is our mantra and reducing junk mail is an easy first step.
 Online services such as,

-, are a great way to start.
+are great places to start.

-Properly recycle my CFLs, batteries, ink cartridges and electronic waste Invalid Input
+Properly recycle my CFLs, batteries, ink cartridges, and electronic waste Invalid Input

 Consume no meat for one meal each week Invalid Input